npasseri/ebac-data-analysis/README.md

 ## **Introduction**

 This production (repository and files) was developed as a part of a Data Analysis Course provided by EBAC.
-On this module 19, our goal is to learn how to deal with version control of codding development using GitHub.
+On this module 19, our goal is to learn how to deal with version control of coding development using GitHub.

 ## **Contents**